 By Gil Patterson, Oakland Athletics Pitching Coordinator

-Worldwide Baseball Prospects Advisor and Mentor
+Worldwide Baseball Prospects Coach and Mentor

 Every organization does everything they can to protect there investments.
 They are continually challenging there staffs to come up with better physical and mental techniques and exercises to keep there players healthy and successful.